semmerson/Bicast/mainpage.md

         net.ipv4.conf.default.rp_filter = 2
         net.ipv4.conf.all.rp_filter = 2

+   (The second entry might not be necessary.)
 If the values are new, then the command `sysctl -p` must be executed.

 - A mapping must exist between multicast IP addresses and a network interface:
   - RHEL 6 & 7: The command `ip route` will show the mappings.
 A default mapping can